CEO of the Irish Pharmaceutical Healthcare Association

 “It’s very easy to say that new medicines aren’t being taken up because of their cost, and that drugs companies should do more,” he says.
 “The fact is, the prices are agreed as an average of 14 EU countries and, of those countries, Ireland is last among Western European countries for the adoption of new medicines.
 When our European Association, EFPIA, ranks countries for new drug adoption, Ireland comes around 18th out of 28.”

 Ireland lags behind

-In 2016, only around one in five new cancer medicines launched in the previous two years made it on to the Irish market, compared to three in four in EU leader, Germany.
-For O’Connor, this means there is a risk that Irish patients are being let down because they are far less likely to have access to the latest treatments than other EU citizens.
-For him, the issue is not so much the cost of drugs but rather the level of investment by the government in new medicines.
+In 2016, only around one in five new cancer medicines launched in the previous two years made it on to the Irish market.
+Compared to three in four in EU leader, Germany.
+For O’Connor, this means there is a risk that Irish patients are being let down.
+This because they are far less likely to have access to the latest treatments than other EU citizens.
+For him, the issue is not so much the cost of drugs.
+But rather the level of investment by the government in new medicines.

 “In other EU countries they generally ensure that new medicines funding grows by around 2% to 3% per year, so, effectively, there is a commitment to bringing the latest treatments to their citizens.
 It is something that would really help the situation in Ireland.”

 O’Connor says that more dialogue between the IPHA, and the Irish Government is needed as indicated by the Minister for Health at the IPHA Annual Conference last year.
 The aim would be to secure a commitment to better processes and faster adoption of new medicines.
 This supported by Exchequer funding growth.